Grounds for contesting a will

 Contesting a will on grounds of invalid procedure

 Procedural irregularity is an allegation often made by people when contesting wills.
 A will is not valid if it fails to comply with the requirements of the Wills Act 1837.
 The law is very fussy about these formalities and if they are not followed then, with few exceptions, the will can be successfully challenged.
 Under the Wills Act the will must be in writing, it must be signed and it must be witnessed by two independent witnesses.
 We have seen an increasing number of challenges being made where wills have been home made.
 Complying with the formalities of the Wills Act can be a minefield for the unwary and an experienced eye will often spot mistakes and errors that could lead to the will being declared invalid.
-The legal profession has also noted a growing number of people challenging wills that have been prepared by unqualified will writers, including those will writers who advertise their services on the internet.
+The legal profession has also noted a growing number of people challenging wills that have been prepared by unqualified will writers.

 Fraud is unfortunately an increasing problem and wills can be successfully contested where there is evidence that the testator has been tricked into executing a will.
 If you encounter a will that you think may be fraudulent and wish to contest it then we suggest you utilise our popular FREE case assessment service.
 Simply provide us with details of the basis on which you would like to contest the will and we will provide you with out initial thoughts of the merits of such a claim.